physicsmattersmcgill/physicsmattersmcgill/_events/lecture-2017-05-04-machinelearning.md

   - machine learning
   - data science
   - crowdsourcing
+  - citizen science
 #
 # Styling
 #
 header: no
 mediaplayer: false
 ---
+## Everybody Can Teach a Machine a Little Physics

 *Abstract:*
 The interest in machine learning began in the 1950s, a few years after computers were invented, but only recently has significant progress in its research and application been made.
 Such progress is made possible by low-cost computation and large datasets, the latter of which often contains contribution from humans.
 The popularity of machine learning and the hard work of programmers led to many free softwares that can be easily used to solve a wide spectrum of problems, including some physics ones.